kadena-io/chainweb-stream/README.md

 # Chainweb SSE

-Streaming service utilizing server-sent-events to stream specific events, as well as updates to them.
+Streaming service utilizing server-sent-events to stream chainweb transfers or, as well as their confirmation depth updates.

+The base payload matches the Chainweb-Data data structures in [/txs/events](https://github.com/kadena-io/chainweb-api/blob/master/lib/ChainwebData/EventDetail.hs#L11) and [/txs/account](https://github.com/kadena-io/chainweb-api/blob/master/lib/ChainwebData/TransferDetail.hs#L14) with the addition of some [metadata](#meta).

 ## Status

-Proof-of-concept / Alpha version
+Alpha version / unstable.

 ## Setup

 CW-SSE currently requires a local redis client to cache results.

-Configuration via environment variables is required.
-Copy the `.default.env` file into `.env` and replace the `REDIS_PASSWORD` value with your redis password.
-It assumes a localhost redis on the default port.
+Configuration via environment variables or dotenv file is required.
+Copy the `.default.env` file into `.env` and set at least the `NETWORK`, `DATA_HOST` and `CHAINWEB_HOST` values.

 ```
 npm i
 cp .default.env .env
-# EDIT .env with the correct REDIS_PASSWORD
+# EDIT .env with the appropriate values
 ```

 ## Run